grad1agiledev/Therapeutic-Connection-Platform/README.md

 ## Security Notes

-- Never commit the `.env` file to version control
+- Never commit the `.env` file or Firebase configuration JSON to version control
 - Always use environment variables for sensitive credentials
-- Keep your Stripe API keys secure and rotate them if compromised
+- Keep your API keys and service account files secure
+- Store Firebase configuration JSON in a secure location
+- Rotate credentials if they are compromised